miroslavmyrha/cypress-custom-stdout/README.md

 # cypress-custom-stdout
-custom stdout using console log
+Custom stdout using console log using with junit xml reports in the same time.
+I think, that it´s easyest way to do that without outdated third party packages.

 to run use: npx cypress run -q